jaros1/Money-Network/README.md

 Implemented:
 - End-2-end encryption.
 Data in localStorage and on ZeroNet is encrypted.
 Only search tags and public chat are stored in clear on ZeroNet.
 - Contact list: Categories: new, guest, unverified, verified and ignored.
-- Chat: One and two panel chat, encrypted personal and group chat & unencrypted public chat, markdown, emojis and reactions
+- Chat: One and two panel chat, encrypted personal and group chat & unencrypted public chat, markdown, emojis, reactions and comments

 Todo:
-- Chat.
-More social network like.
-Add comments.
 - Wallet, Money API and interface to external money systems.
 One ZeroNet plugin site for each money system.
 Starting with a BitCoin interface.

 ## Demo